product guideMar 16, 2026·11 min read

 Tier: Tier 2 Classification

-the analysis model generates a comprehensive Notion playbook document with script examples, objection response frameworks, competitive positioning guides, and benchmark metrics.
+This is the final deliverable — what lands in your inbox or dashboard. the analysis model generates a structured Notion playbook document with script examples, objection response frameworks, competitive positioning guides, and benchmark metrics.
 Conditional competitor section toggle.

 Cost Breakdown